quychi/messaging-application/README.md

 # Messaging Application
+Note: The latest source code is on branch "dev".

 Problem remaining: Can not handle case 2: one of two users close tab/browser.
 The `beforeunload` event include 3 actions: back page, refresh the page, close tab/browser, so I can not distinguish close tab/browser action with 2 action above.

 ## Introduction

 This is a Realtime Chat Application with Social Auth.

 A react chat app using: React, Redux, ES6, Firebase, Ant design,...

 Some dependencies: redux-persist, i18next, axios, eslint, prettier, react-toastify,...

 ** Feature: